leo-brewin/cadabra-tutorial/README.md

 ## Testing

-You can check your installation by open running (from the command line)
+You can check your installation by running (from the command line)

     $ cd source/cadabra/
     $ make